EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have undergone flourishing developments and demonstrated remarkable performance across a variety of tasks.
-Latest LLMs even exhibit human-level reasoning capabilities in complicated tasks such as mathematical problem solving \cite{imani2023mathprompter} and code generation \cite{chai2024xcot,sun2024unicoder}.
-However, these studies mainly focus on mathematical reasoning in textual contexts, while multi-modal mathematical problems (e.g., geometric problems) are also vital in practice and require the model to have visual comprehension proficiency.
-Since LLMs lack the capability to ``see'', they inevitably face a performance ceiling.
-Consequently, Multi-modal Large Language Models (MLLMs), which extend LLMs by incorporating an extra vision encoder, have attracted substantial research attention.
+Large Language Models (LLMs) have demonstrated remarkable performance across a variety of tasks \citep{zou2025novel,liao2025attack}.
+Latest LLMs even exhibit human-level reasoning capabilities in complicated tasks such as mathematical problem-solving \citep{imani2023mathprompter, zhu2024distilling} and code generation \citep{sun2024unicoder,chai2025xcot}.
+These studies mainly focus on textual contexts, while multi-modal mathematical problems \citep{zheng2024multimodal,gllava} that require extra visual comprehension proficiency remain relatively underexplored.
+Due to the intrinsic limitation of LLMs in \emph{visual perception}, they are not well-suited for solving such problems.
+Consequently, Multi-modal Large Language Models (MLLMs), which extend LLMs by incorporating an additional vision encoder, have attracted substantial attention.